 P.S.
 I’ve had a running joke on various anniversaries to publish a photo of “what Sunday Software has done to me.”
 Below is my last update.
 Please be advised this is not an obituary. 😉

 I started teaching with software in my suburban Chicago church back in 1990 where I was serving as Associate Pastor.
 We quickly realized we had a teaching tiger by the tail, and soon other churches were asking how we did it.
-To meet growing interest in our project, in 1996 I formed “Sunday School Software Inc.” with two other church members.
-And that’s when things unexpectedly took off.
+To meet growing interest in our project, in 1996 I formed “Sunday School Software Inc,” and that’s when things unexpectedly took off.

-So in the Fall of ’96 I moved from full-time parish work to full-time work on Sunday Software to see what we could do with this exciting new teaching medium.
-In Presbyterian terminology, I’m classified as a “validated ministry” doing “inter-denominational work”.
-To fully launch the company, our family moved back to our hometown in Ohio, and that’s where we were through 2007.
+In the Fall of ’96, I moved from full-time parish work to full-time work on Sunday Software to see what we could do with this exciting new teaching medium.
+In Presbyterian terminology, I’m classified as a “validated ministry” doing “inter-denominational work.”
+At that time we also moved back the family back Columbus where my wife and I grew up.

 Many people know me from my work with the Workshop Rotation Model for Sunday School.
-Prior to starting Sunday Software, in 1990 I helped create the Workshop Rotation Model, -a model that has spread to thousands of churches.
-That’s the model in which I started teaching with software.
+Prior to starting Sunday Software, in 1990 I helped create the Workshop Rotation Model, a model that has spread to thousands of churches.
+One of the new “workshops” we created was the Bible Computer Workshop, and that’s why many Rotation churches also teach with software.

 In 1997, I founded the Rotation movement’s website (www.rotation.org) and recruited a board of directors to run it.
-In 2005, we incorporated Rotation.org as a non-profit and I stepped away from leading it while continuing to provide advice and tech support.
-In 2015, I became their webmaster and Lead Writer.
+In 2005, we incorporated Rotation.org as a non-profit and I stepped away from leading it while continuing to provide advice.
+In 2015 they invited me back to become their webmaster and Lead Writer.

-In the early 2000’s we began to develop our own software, while continuing to carry other people’s good software.
+In the early 2000’s, Sunday Software began to develop its own software, while continuing to carry other people’s good software.
 Sunday Software has now released more Bible story and Bible game software programs than any other company.

 In 2018 we followed our kids and new grandkids back to Columbus Ohio.
-We closed our “virtual doors” on Sunday Software and gave away our software to Rotation.org, a non-profit ministry supporting creative Sunday Schools.
+We closed our “virtual doors” on Sunday Software and gave away our software to Rotation.org.

 I was raised in the Presbyterian Church USA, got my M. Div at Louisville Presbyterian Theological Seminary, and I am an ordained Presbyterian minister.
-Along with my publishing ministry, I have served in two full time pastorates, two Parish Associate positions, and one interim pastorate.
-I consider myself progressive and open-minded.
+Along with my publishing ministry, I have served in two full-time pastorates, two Parish Associate positions, and one interim pastorate.
+I consider myself progressive, inclusive, and open-minded.

 You can contact me at email@example.com